What are Deferred Taxes?

-I want to briefly focus on deferred taxes because it's a topic that pops up quite frequently in our public modeling and valuation seminars, as well as our corporate training.
-It turns out this is a topic that many analysts and associates are not very comfortable with.
-So here goes ...
+I want to briefly focus on deferred taxes because it’s an accounting topic that pops up quite frequently in our public modeling and valuation seminars, as well as our corporate training.

 For tax purposes, however, the government usually has its own set of rules (no surprise there!).

-Below is an example of the creation of a deferred tax liability.
+Below is an example scenario in which a deferred tax liability is created.

 - Company buys a $30 piece of equipment (PP&E)